MikeData/cmd-sdmx-to-v4/README.md

 v4 transformation

-NOTE = the string commands at the end (after "SDMX>") must start with dimensions and must only contain spaces between keywords.
+NOTE = the string commands at the end (after "SDMX>") must start with "dimension=" and must only contain spaces between keywords.

 ```python SDMXtoV4.py -v4 <SOURCE SDMX> dimension=this,that,other obs=obColName```